BDS Dentistry (pre-dental entry) / Entry requirements

 The University of Manchester welcomes the provision of unit information where available.
 Like all other information provided by applicants this may be taken into consideration when assessing your application.
 Unit grades will not normally form part of an offer conditions.

-We require at least five GCSEs at grade A (7) or A* (8+).
+We require at least seven GCSEs at grade 7 (A) or above.

-English Language and Mathematics are required at GCSE minimum grade B. At least two science subjects are required at GCSE minimum grade C if not taken to AS/A2-level.
-If Dual Award Science or Core and Additional Science are offered, the minimum required is BB.
+English Language, Mathematics are required at GCSE minimum grade 6 (B).
+At least two science subjects are required at GCSE minimum grade 6 (B) if not taken to AS/A2-level.
+If Dual Award Science or Core and Additional Science are offered, the minimum required is 66 (BB).

 Due to the phased introduction of GCSE reform in England, we will accept a mixture of GCSE grading scales.
 We can confirm our position in terms of equivalencies: